JaredGilpin/Fall2020_GAME2338/quality_lab.md

 Lastly, the interesting and diverse cast of characters in The Witcher 3 are of wonderful quality.
 This is not limited to just the most important story characters either- even  the smaller NPCs that the player will only interact with briefly in one part of the game are fleshed-out and feel like living, breathing members of a complex world.
 Main characters have complex backstories, interests and opinions that are introduced in a natural way that never feels forced.
 Every character, major or  minor, has a story.
 Explicitely stated or not, every NPC occupies a unique niche in their environment.

-While I could talk for days about why I think The Witcher 3 is a quality game, these four categories cover the most significant of them.

 ## Game 3: Halo 3

 The final game we discussed regarding factors of quality was Halo 3.
 This is a game that we both played quite a bit in the past and we both have fond memories of our time playing it.
-The three primary measures of quality that we discussed were the story, the fun and exciting gameplay, and the multiplayer gamemode.
+The three primary measures of quality that we discussed were story, exciting gameplay, and the multiplayer gamemode.

 Halo 3 is a game that places a heavy emphasis on its story.
-Continu

--Motivating story
--Interesting characters
--Fun/exciting gameplay
--Multiplayer
--Adrenaline
--Music
--Levels
--Aesthetically pleasing
+Halo 3 concludes the story arc that begun in the first installment, Halo, and was continued by the second, Halo 2.
+This trilogy of games does an excellent job of introducing and concluding story elements in a logical and interesting way.
+Halo's story is very linear, as the player has little to not input in how things should proceed.
+The first two games accomplished this well, and I thought Halo 3 continued this trend.
+The storyline itself was concluded succinctly, and finishing the game on the hardest difficulty, Legendary, provides an additional small cutscene that serves as a cliffhanger before the next story arc, begun in Halo 4.

+Equally as important as the story was Halo 3's gameplay.
+The elements that Halo and Halo 2 introduced, such as personal shields, weapon types and vehicles, were expanded upon and improved in Halo 3.
+A host of new items such as equipment and heavy weapons were added with Halo 3 that provided fun and new ways to accomplish goals.
+In some cases, adding tons of additional content on top of existing features can feel forced and unnatural, but I felt that Halo 3 managed to retain the original gameplay that I expected while still introducing fun new things.
+A heavier emphasis was also placed on vehicular combat, offering new and exciting missions that weren't possible in the previous games.
+New features plus expertly crafted combat encounters created a fun, exciting and adrenaline-inducing gameplay loop that had me constantly itching for the next fight.

+Finally, the advances made in the multiplayer system between Halo 2 and Halo 3 were exceptional.
+Halo 2's multiplayer gamemode was not as refined and exciting as the one present in Halo 3.
+I thought that the addition of new weapons and equipment made the multiplayer much more varied and interesting, as dozens of new tools were available to use against my opponents.
+Multiplayer maps that were often much larger to accommodate the suite of new vehicles were also more varied in their aesthetics and provided unique gameplay on a map-by-map basis.
+Some were very confined, lending to close-range weapons and equipment while others were very open and sprawling, making long-rage weapons and heavy vehicles more viable.